arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 NiclaSenseEnv device;
 ```

-In the code snippet shown before:
+In the code snippet shown above:

 - The `Arduino_NiclaSenseEnv` library is included to provide access to the onboard sensors.
 - The constant `READ_INTERVAL` defines the time between each sensor reading (10 seconds in this example).